Esther-J123/demo-repo/README.md

 - commit -> Save your files in Git
 - push -> Upload Git commits to a remote repository (repo) like Github, Bitbucket, etc.
 - pull -> Download changes from a remote repo to your local machine, the opposite of push
+- git --version -> To check version of git installed on machine